Bale001/Bale001/README.md

 ### Hi there 👋

-I am a 20 year old programmer from California.
+I am a 21 year old student at University of Michigan.